haukened/rr-dns/.github/instructions/golang.instructions.md

 - the second component must be the `import` block.
 - `import` may only appear once in a file.
 - no code may appear before the `package` statement, or between the `package` and `import` statements.
+- do not create random files for testing purposes.